 In some cases, dogs that have had a seizure may not seem like themselves afterward.
 If your dog remains confused or not as responsive as they once were, this could be a sign that they are suffering from brain damage and would benefit from euthanasia.

 Euthanasia is a difficult and emotionally stressful decision for any pet owner, with numerous factors to consider.
-The young age of seizure onset, the frequency of seizures, the ability to maintain control of seizures, and the duration of each individual seizure are talking points to bring to your veterinarian.
+The age of seizure onset, the frequency of seizures, the ability to maintain control of seizures, and the duration of each individual seizure are talking points to bring to your veterinarian.

 How Long Should I Wait to Euthanize My Dog?

 This is a question that should be answered on a case-by-case basis, as every dog’s situation is unique.
 If your veterinarian feels that the quality of life for your pet has diminished and continuing to live would be more painful than putting them down, then euthanasia may be necessary.